 Department of Research Centers

-MSU's College of Agriculture and Montana Agricultural Experiment Station (MAES) consider the entire state of Montana its agriculture "campus" as the university and experiment station have seven off-campus research centers throughout the state.
-These research centers address production challenges in the diverse agro-ecosystems of the state and provide the foundation upon which the research and teaching missions of the university stay relevant to needs of agriculture in the state of Montana.
+Our research centers address production challenges in the diverse agro-ecosystems of the state and provide the foundation upon which the research and teaching missions of the university stay relevant to needs of agriculture in the state of Montana.

-Additionally, Research Centers:
+Additionally, the Research Centers:

 - are the nucleus of a statewide cooperative agricultural research system in Montana which collaborates with Bozeman-based faculty.